Mixing Times for the Facilitated Exclusion Process: FEP on the segment

 \subsection{Coupling with exclusion processes}

-In this section we observe how the FEP may be coupled to the SEP on the interval and the OBEP.
+In this section we observe how the FEP may be coupled to the SEP on the segment and the open boundary exclusion process (OBEP).
 The couplings are on the probability space defining the graphical construction of the FEP in Section \ref{sec:lattice}.

 We adopt the same notation as in Section \ref{sec:notation}.
 We consider the SEP on the interval $[n]=\{1,2,\ldots,n\}$, with $m \leq n$ particles and state space $\Omega_{n,m}$.
 In the SEP, the extra constraint of needing a particle `behind' any particle that moves is absent.
 A particle at site $x$ attempts to jump right to site $x+1$ at rate $q\in(0,1)$, only doing so if $x<n$ and $x+1$ is not occupied by another particle.
 A particle at site $x$ attempts to jump left at rate $p=1-q$, only doing so if $x>1$ and $x-1$ is not occupied by another particle (note that the roles of $p$ and $q$ have swapped with respect to the FEP due to the coupling discussed previously).
 The generator of the SEP acts on observables by